fuchstraumer/Caelestis/README.md

 # Caelestis

+#### Quick Aside

+I'm just returning to this project for the first time in a long time!
+I'll be pulling stuff out of DiamondDogs as I can.
+Integration tests will be running again, as these are just too good I've learned.
+More demos as well - I want to get to a state where this project isn't just the heart of my long-term vision: it can be a fun quick way to play with new technologies and concepts I have.

+___

-Caelestis is my attempt at a Vulkan rendering engine - but using a highly plugin-based architecture.
+Caelestis is my attempt at a game engine - but using a highly plugin-based architecture.
 Each individual folder in `plugins` is an almost entirely independent "module" of code.
 I have attempted to keep these modules clear and apparent in regards to their responsibilities, and will be adding `README`s to them as I get the time.

 So far, it features:
 - a base utility layer of common application building blocks and utility functions